 Verse and Voice Competition

-We are delighted to be working in collaboration with Sir John Soane’s Museum for our 2026 Competition, which was free for everyone to enter, of any age, across the world.
+We were delighted to work in collaboration with the Sir John Soane’s Museum for our 2026 Competition, which was free for everyone to enter, of any age.
+We received hundreds and hundreds of excellent entries from across the world, from South Africa to South Korea, via Southend and Switzerland.

-Sir John Soane’s Museum is a national museum, displaying the extraordinary collections of renowned British architect Sir John Soane, including antiquities, furniture, sculptures, architectural models and drawings and paintings, and we have curated ten classical objects to inspire you to respond creatively.
+Sir John Soane’s Museum is a national museum, displaying the extraordinary collections of renowned British architect Sir John Soane, including antiquities, furniture, sculptures, architectural models and drawings and paintings, and we curated ten classical objects to inspire poets to respond creatively in written or spoken verse.

-We are very grateful to our two fantastic judges who will be enjoying the work of our entrants and choosing the winners!
-Please note that our judges cannot provide individual feedback.
+We were very grateful to our fantastic judges; please note that our judges cannot provide individual feedback.

 Helen Dorey, MBEDeputy Director and Inspectress of Sir John Soane’s Museum